PAY RANGE: 6

 Education equivalent to completion of the twelfth school grade.

-Six months of experience processing voter registration applications in the Pennsylvania Statewide Uniform Registry of Electors, or preparing and conducting primary, general and special elections.
+· Processing voter registration applications in the Pennsylvania Statewide Uniform Registry of Electors

 NOTE: General clerical experience may be substituted for the education requirement on a year for year basis up to a maximum of two years.